vzool/docs/api/reference.md

 ### Create User

-Creates a new user within this instance
+Creates a new user within this instance.

 ```http
 POST /users